 Overview of Program

-The purpose of the University of Illinois Urbana Champaign Bloodborne Pathogen Program is to minimize, if not eliminate, occupational exposure to bloodborne pathogens to university employees by complying with OSHA’s bloodborne pathogens standard, 29 CFR 1910.1030.
-This program applies to all faculty, staff, and students employed at the U of I who work with human blood or other potentially infectious human materials and is outlined in the University of Illinois Urbana-Champaign Bloodborne Pathogen Exposure Control Plan (U of I ECP)
+The purpose of the University of Illinois Urbana Champaign Bloodborne Pathogens Program is to minimize, if not eliminate, occupational exposure to bloodborne pathogens to university employees by complying with OSHA’s bloodborne pathogens standard, 29 CFR 1910.1030.
+This program applies to all faculty, staff, and students employed at the university who work with human blood or other potentially infectious human materials and is outlined in the University of Illinois Urbana-Champaign Bloodborne Pathogens Exposure Control Plan (ECP).

 Bloodborne Pathogen Standard compliance responsibilities are divided up across campus.
-Although the Division of Research Safety (DRS) is available to assist units in providing general training and guidance, the employee’s unit head (a supervisor with the greatest authority within the campus unit who also has the greatest direct knowledge and control of the employees' day-to-day activities, e.g., foreman, principal investigator) is ultimately responsible for compliance with the UIUC Bloodborne Pathogen Exposure Control Pan.
-As outlined in the U of I ECP, the unit head's responsibilities are to ensure 1) upkeep of annual task-specific training, 2) that task-appropriate personal protective equipment is in place and used, and 3) maintenance of program-related records.
-The DRS offers a number of services to help campus units remain in compliance:
+Although the Division of Research Safety (DRS) is available to assist units in providing general training and guidance, the unit's responsible person (a supervisor with the greatest authority within the campus unit who also has the greatest direct knowledge and control of the employee's day-to-day activities, e.g., foreman, principal investigator) is ultimately responsible for compliance with the ECP.
+As outlined in the ECP, the responsible person's responsibilities are to ensure 1) upkeep of annual task-specific training, 2) that task-appropriate personal protective equipment is in place and used, and 3) maintenance of program-related records.
+The DRS offers several services to help campus units remain in compliance:

 1. The DRS develops and hosts general online training and live lectures designed to be taken in conjunction with task-specific training carried out by units;